-Our current program is operated through the collegiate chapters located at University of Illinois at Chicago and Northeastern Illinois University.
-Mentors from both locations are put in contact with our dedicated leaders who can instruct you on where to go and how to be an effective mentor.
-Mentors typically visit the school on a weekly basis to help with after school activities.
+Our current program is operated through the collegiate chapters located at University of Illinois at Chicago (UIC).
+Students at any grade level at UIC can become mentors.
+Mentors typically visit the school on a weekly basis three days out of the week to help with after school activities.
 The time and day are flexible and we will work with you to determine the best fit.

 We are currently at two elementary schools Daniel J. Corkery Elementary and John Spry Community School.
 Based on the amount of mentors and mentees, you will be assigned a school/student.
 If you would like to mentor at a specific school, you can request it.

 Becoming a mentor is not an easy task but is very rewarding.
 We have all seen the need for role models who can give underprivileged youth the opportunity to see beyond their circumstances.
 Many of the students we work with have hardships that necessitate the need for a “buddy” who will show them the right path when so many of their peers have gone the wrong way.
 As a mentor, you can be the “push” that they need; you can establish a trusting relationship that can lead to a positive impact on the future successes of the student.